powergama/powergama/userguide/model_description.md

 <p id="fig_flexvalue_curve"><img src="losses_linear.png"/>
 <b>Figure 6:</b> Linearisation of losses. </p>

+The immediate idea would be to linearise around the operating point (red line), $P_{loss}=AP_{flow}+B$, with linearisation parameters $A$ and $B$ computed from results in the previous time-step.
+But this does not work well when power flow changes significantly from one timestep to the next.
+It may e.g. gives negative losses if power flow is far from the (assume) operating point.
+This could be avoided by computing $A$ and $B$ in an iterative way, at the cost of increased simulation time.

-In this case, we assume that power loss is proportional to the power flow (blue line), with the proporionality factor computed from flow and losses in the previous timestep.
+Instead, we assume that power loss is proportional to the power flow (blue line), $P_{loss} = \alpha P_{flow}$ with the proporionality factor computed from flow and losses in the previous timestep.
 This is numerically stable and simple to impelment.

-An alternative could be to linearise around the operating point (red line), but this does not work well when power flow changes significantly from one timestep to the next.
-It may e.g. gives negative losses if power flow is far from the (assume) operating point.
+It is less accurate, but gives the same incentive to the optimisation problem of avoiding long-distance transmission

 First, we introduce four new variables for each branch, that are all non-negative: Power flow in positive and negative direction, and power losses associated with flow in positive and negative direction.